xvrsan/asw-1/README.md

 ```

 Async functions will run one by one after each resolved, if one rejected, the letf ones will not run any more.
+It will resolve with the last async function's resolve value.

 ### asyncParallel(fns, ...args)

+_alias: asyncP(fns, ...args)_

 Calculate with args by async functions in parallel.